DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-02-ab-testing-prototype-two.md

 ---
-title: Design changes to the prototype after A/B testing
+title: Design updates following A/B testing with trainee teachers
 description: Making changes to the prototype based on a recent round of user research.
 date: 2025-07-02
 tags: